facebook/docusaurus/docs/guides-translation.md

 Crowdin is a company that provides translation services.
 For Open Source projects, Crowdin provides free string translations

 Create your translation project on [Crowdin](https://www.crowdin.com/).
-You can use [Crowdin's guides](https://support.crowdin.com/translation-process-overview/) to learn more about the translations work flow.
+You can use [Crowdin's guides](https://support.crowdin.com/translation-process-overview/) to learn more about the translations work flow. _We suggest that you deselect and do not include "English" as a translateable language to prevent the creation of `en-US` localization files as this can lead to confusion._

 Your project will need a `crowdin.yaml` file generated.